ndlib/sipity/README.md

 ### Running with Authentication (in Development)

-You will need the Okta You will need the Okta environment variables file.
+You will need the Okta environment variables file.
 By default Sipity has "fakey" parameters for those (see [./config/application.yml](./config/application.yml) for the expected environment variables).